- Read event log populated by any automated process

 - Read XML configuration and issue appropriate stakeholder notifications for the event

-A common property of all automations is that key ‘events’ may occur, that require specific action.
+A common property of all automations are that key ‘events’ may occur, that require specific action.
 This action is often logging the information for subsequent analysis, and notification.
-The Event Handler Bot supports Automation Anywhere’s Best Practices for Bot Development, by enabling this functionality in a way that is configurable – minimizing any need for ‘hard-coding’ the definition.
+The Event Handler bot supports Automation Anywhere’s best practices for bot development, by enabling this functionality in a way that is configurable – minimizing any need for ‘hard-coding’ the definition.

 2. Hard-coding – actions and targeted recipients for communications may be hard-coded, requiring changes to code when these requirements change.
 Changes to a solution once deployed to Production introduce un-necessary risk, as changes could negatively impact the functionality.

-1. With the EventHandler, definition of notifications and required actions are defined using a standard approach across all processes/Use Cases
+1. With the EventHandler, the definition of notifications and required actions are defined using a standard approach across all processes/use cases

-2. Rather than hard-coding, definition of ‘events’ and required actions are configurable via XML
+2. Rather than hard-coding, the definition of ‘events’ and required actions are configurable via XML